Chapter 4: Men of Bark

 As if all the pain in his body is merely an afterthought, he does get back on his feet and stumbles towards the exit.
 With every step, it is as if his body is healing itself and his slow stumble turns into a walk.
 Stride leaves the cave.

-“I made it outside,” he says with a bewildered voice readjusting himself to the brightness of daylight.He can hardly believe that he not only made it out of the cave but also escaped death itself.
-At least for now, he is safe from all the creatures he has faced.
-He looks around him and realises he covered more ground in the caves than he thought.
+“I made it outside…” he says bewildered.
+He adjusts to the brightness of the daylight.
+He can hardly believe that he not only made it out of the cave but even escaped death itself.
+At least for now, he is safe from the monsters that tried to kill him.

 The earth starts to rumble.

-“Not again…,” he says in disbelief.
+“Not again…” he says incredulously.

 The pain of the fall, the injury in his side, the blisters on his feet, they all subside for a while.
 For some reason, at his lowest and most broken, he feels reinvigorated in his struggle to survive.
 He continues to run for what feels like hours, deep into the woods, until his surroundings turn from light to dark again.